-So you want one course to licence you for Paragliding and Paramotoring.
+The full course is for anyone wanting one course that will licence you for Paragliding and Paramotoring.

-Learn to fly a paraglider then the motor skills all in one course.
+You will first learn to fly a paraglider and then develop motor skills in the same course.

-- Paramotor, takes around 3 weeks to arrive once ordered
+- Scout or Parajet Paramotor - takes around 3 weeks to arrive once ordered

-- Be available for all training sessions so you get learning continuity
+- Be available for all training sessions to benefit from learning continuity

 - NZHGPA full membership